Snyder, L. E., House

 Since then, Sully County has continued to thrive as an agricultural community, with ranching and farming remaining the backbone of its economy.
 The county is known for its production of crops like corn, wheat, and sunflowers, as well as its herds of cattle.
 In recent years, efforts have been made to diversify the economy by promoting tourism and outdoor recreational activities, taking advantage of the county's stunning natural landscapes and hunting opportunities.
 Despite its challenges throughout history, Sully County stands as a testament to the resilience and determination of its inhabitants.

-This timeline provides a condensed summary of the historical journey of Sully County, South Dakota.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Sully County, South Dakota.

 • 1862 - Sully County established by Dakota Territory legislature